eyimfor/race_classifier_fbhgs/README.md

 # race_classifier_fbhgs
 # Race Classifier for "Funding Black High-Growth Startups"

-This repository contains the initial race classification algorithm used in "Funding Black High-Growth Startups" (Cook, Marx, and Yimfor, forthcoming in Journal of Finance).
-The classifier, which combines facial recognition technology (DeepFace) with Census surname data, served as a first-pass screening tool.
-All classifications were subsequently reviewed manually to ensure accuracy, with disagreements resolved through additional review.
-The final race classifications in the paper reflect this thorough clerical review process rather than solely algorithmic predictions.
+This repository contains the initial race classification algorithm used in "Funding Black High-Growth Startups" (Yimfor, Marx, and Cook, forthcoming in Journal of Finance).
+The classifier combines facial recognition technology (DeepFace) with Census surname data to predict founders' race.
+This served as a first-pass screening tool.
+All classifications were subsequently reviewed manually by multiple research assistants to ensure accuracy.

+## Setup
+1. Install required packages: `pip install -r requirements.txt`
+2. Download `yimfor_random_forest_model.zip` and extract `yimfor_random_forest_model.sav` to the same directory as the code

 ## Features
 - Processes images named as 'Firstname_Lastname_ID'